grycap/im/doc/source/client.rst

 * ``proxy`` indicates the content of the proxy file associated to the credential.
   To refer to a file you must use the function "file(/tmp/proxyfile.pem)" as shown in the example.
-  This field is used in the OCCI and OpenStack plugins.
+  This field is used in the OpenStack plugin.

 * ``project`` indicates the project name associated to the credential.
-  This field is only used in the GCE or OCCI (from version 1.6.3) plugins.
+  This field is only used in the GCE plugin.

 * ``public_key`` indicates the content of the public key file associated to the credential.
   To refer to a file you must use the function "file(cert.pem)" as shown in the example.